-In this series we explore Powerful Learning, a set of principles to guide educators designing learning experiences that engage the hearts and minds of learners and incorporate technology in ways that contribute to closing the Digital Learning Gap.
-In this second post, we explore how Powerful Learning is authentic and challenging, share research that grounds these two principles, and provide resources to support your own learning and teaching practices.
+Powerful Learning is a set of principles to guide educators designing learning experiences that engage the hearts and minds of learners, and incorporate technology in ways that contribute to closing the Digital Learning Gap.

 Powerful learning must be authentic and challenging.
 When students are engaged in work that has an audience and impact outside of their classrooms, they are more motivated to persist in overcoming learning challenges.
 Authentic and challenging lessons develop the habits of mind that students need to be empathetic global citizens and engaged members of their communities.